perrette/runner/README.md

 Try it out !
 ------------

+Now you can use a powerful command-line interface for parameter sensitivity studies.

 Let's assume your runner script was written as an executable script as `job` (in linux, you may simply add the header: `#!/usr/bin/env python2.7` and make the file executable `chmod +x job`).
 Otherwise, say if you instead used wrote a normal python module such as `run_model.py`, just replace `job` in the example below with `python run_model.py`:

-Check out the command line help:
+Check out the command line help for `runner` parameters.

     ./job --help

+(_NOTE_: `./job --model-help` can also by used to check help for `--model-args`, in case a model parser has been provided !)

 Change one parameter (here let's assume `a` and `b` are acceptable parameters):